 You can download my complete CV here.

--My essay "Domesticity and Disaster" has just been published in The Revenant: www.revenantquarterly.org.
+-My essay "Domesticity and Disaster" was published in the inaugural issue of Revenant Quarterly: www.revenantquarterly.org.

 -I presented my paper "Virtue and External Goods in Aristotle" at the annual meeting of the American Philological Association in New Orleans, January 8-11, 2015